 A semiconductor is a material that is neither a good conductor of electricity nor a good insulator, but has properties of electrical conductivity somewhere between the two.
 It conducts more electricity when heat, light or voltage is added.
 This basic functionality aids many different devices, including diodes, switches, sensors and lasers.

 PARC has deep expertise and experience designing, growing, processing, qualifying and commercializing semiconductor technologies.
-Our experts can develop a full process, from device design through to manufacturing and qualification, in our on site, class 100 Cleanroom.
-We have processes for photo and e-beam lithography and patterning, physical vapor deposition, chemical vapor deposition, atomic layer deposition, dopant activation, silicon recrystallization, and wet and dry etching.
+Our experts can develop a full process, from device design through to manufacturing and qualification, in our on-site, class 100 Cleanroom.
+In addition, we have processes for photo and e-beam lithography and patterning, physical vapor deposition, chemical vapor deposition, atomic layer deposition, dopant activation, silicon recrystallization, and wet and dry etching.
 We are experts in the following devices and processes:

 In thin-film electronics: